 Citizenship & PSHE

 All pupils have citizenship lessons throughout Years 7 to 11 and there is a separate programme at sixth form level.
+Students in Years 7 and 8 have an additional lesson of PSHE once a fortnight.

 For more information about each key stage, please click on each of the sections below.
+You may also like to view our RSE roadmap below which shows where key topics are covered throughout the school.
+All topics are hyperlinked to sources of support for families.

 Key Stage 3 (Years 7, 8, 9)